-I fell asleep, at least I am almost certain that’s what happened, I lay down, stretched out and looked up at the stars.
+I fell asleep, at least I am almost certain that’s what happened.
+I lay down, stretched out and looked up at the stars.
 Then quite suddenly things changed, I was stuck on a merry-go-round, just like in a children’s playground.
 It spun around and around and as I looked out it was hard to fix my focus on anything.
-I realised with a growing dread and creeping fear that I was stuck, that what I saw flashing past my eyes, whenever something became just fleetingly clear, for a tiny instant, what I saw were different realities, past, present, future.
+I realised with a growing dread and creeping fear that I was stuck.
+That what I saw flashing past my eyes, whenever something became fleetingly clear, for a tiny instant.
+What I saw were different realities, past, present, future.

 “Never mind that, what about you?”
 He looked concerned.

 “You look terrible, like you’ve been… I don’t know, something happened to you, I can tell.
 Tell me what happened.”

 So I explained everything as I remembered it, without missing out any detail, at least not intentionally.
 He couldn’t help a smile when I told him I wet myself, but it was a serious smile, he wasn’t making light of it.

 “He left… before you woke up.
 Gave me the sack of magic potion and instructions on what we should do.
 Left the supplies, said he’d be back in a day or two.”

 “About the next two nights, I’ll tell you later.
 Drink your coffee.”